Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 ### Deception & Seduction
 Satan disguised as beautiful serpent when he met Eve (did not let on that he was directly against God, sometimes when u sin you think it is ok, that it is not a direct attack v.
 God b/c it's small or not that bad, etc.)

-Uses: Lies, cults, "religious spirits"
+Uses: Lies, cults, "religious spirits," twists scripture

 Ex.
 - "You can become a god."